Advertisement

 Drug Abuse and Dependence: Prescription Drug: VYVANSE contains lisdexamfetamine, a prodrug of amphetamine.

-Abuse: CNS stimulants, including VYVANSE, other amphetamine-containing products, and methylphenidate, have a high potential for abuse.
 Abuse is the intentional non-therapeutic use of a drug, even once, to achieve a desired psychological or physiological effect.
-Abuse is characterized by impaired control over drug use, compulsive use, continued use despite harm, and craving.
+Misuse is the intentional use, for therapeutic purposes, of a drug by an individual in a way other than prescribed by a health care provider or for whom it was not prescribed.
 Drug addiction is a cluster of behavioral, cognitive, and physiological phenomena that may include a strong desire to take the drug, difficulties in controlling drug use (e.g., continuing drug use despite harmful consequences, giving higher priority to drug use than other activities and obligations), and possible tolerance or physical dependence.
-Both abuse and misuse may lead to addiction, and some individuals may develop addiction even when taking VYVANSE as prescribed.

 Studies of VYVANSE in Drug Abusers: A randomized, double-blind, placebo-controlled, cross-over, abuse liability study in 38 patients with a history of drug abuse was conducted with single doses of 50, 100, or 150 mg of VYVANSE, 40 mg of immediate-release d-amphetamine sulphate, and 200 mg of diethylpropion hydrochloride.
 VYVANSE 100 mg produced significantly less "Drug-Liking Effects" as measured by the Drug Rating Questionnaire-Subject score, compared to d-amphetamine 40 mg; and 150 mg of VYVANSE demonstrated similar "Drug-Liking Effects" compared to 40 mg of d-amphetamine and 200 mg of diethylpropion.